<<concession, giving in>>

 To compromise is to make concessions on established rules and standards.
 It is the outcome when one or both parties give up all or part of their demands or opinions, negotiating a solution somewhere between the two starting points.
 Compromise is a necessary ingredient in getting along with others, and often to reach an agreement and when keeping the peace is more desirable than getting one’s own way for we are free to have different opinions and viewpoints when no clear directives are given in the Bible or moral issues are not involved.

-It is vital to know when compromise is appropriate and when it is not.
-We can compromise on preferences but not on principles, values or standards.
-With those matters that God has clearly addressed there is to be no bargaining, negotiation or ‘bending the rules’ rather complete obedience.
 The Bible’s instruction to us is, “Be careful to do what the Lord your God has commanded you” (Deut 5:32, 10:12, 11:13).
 The Bible, “Blessed are they whose ways are blameless, who walk according to the law of the Lord” (Ps 119:1-3; Prov 11:20).
 However, as Christians and churches we are not to tolerate sin or trade-off God’s non-negotiable laws or principles for the sake of peace or so we don't give offense.
 King Saul’s compromise on clear, God-given orders was blatant disobedience (1 Sam 15:3,9-15).

 The areas in which we are not to compromise include: obeying the directives of the Bible, loving God with our whole being, obeying God rather than man if there is a conflict of interest, in ethics and morals, or the core essentials of the Christian faith (Josh 1:8; Mk 12:30; Act 5:29; Rom 12:17; Eph 5:3; 1 Tim 4:16).
 We should not ignore our conscience either as it is a valuable guide letting us know when we are about to violate our values (Rom 14:5,22,23).